 A detention pond is a temporary storage for excess water that would otherwise overflow and cause potential flooding of homes or neighborhoods downstream.
 They are important to have in place to prevent damage to nearby buildings or homes.
-If you would like to receive further information on a detention pond, contact our team at CLC, Inc.
+If you would like to receive further information on a detention pond, contact a team of commercial landscapers, like our team at CLC, Inc.

 Retention ponds are increasingly being built into new suburban subdivisions to help manage stormwater runoff.
 Helping rain on rooftops, sidewalks, and driveways can’t be absorbed by the dense network of hard surfaces like it once was, leaving many communities overwhelmed by flooding.
 Retention ponds not only hold excess water until it can be drained away safely without flooding a neighborhood, but also prevent soil erosion and filter pollutants from runoff before it reaches nearby rivers and lakes.